Who Owns Amazon? Largest AMZN Shareholders & Ownership 2025

 2. Andrew Jassy

-The new CEO of Amazon holds 0.03%, equivalent to 1.5 million shares.
-His current role and substantial investment show confidence in Amazon’s ongoing growth.
+The CEO of Amazon holds 0.03% of Amazon stock, equivalent to 1.5 million shares.
+His current role and substantial investment align his interests with the company's performance.
 Before he became CEO of Amazon, he was already active in the company as SVP and CEO of Amazon Web Services for 18 years.
-His education at Harvard College, where he studied government and graduated cum laude, supported him in obtaining his current position at Amazon.

 3. Douglas Herrington

 Third on the list but still holding 0.02% of Amazon’s shares, this CEO of Worldwide Consumer at Amazon owns 1 million shares.
 In this role, he is the leader of global online shopping experiences.
-This consists of the operations and fulfillment of Amazon Business, Amazon Grocery, Prime, and many other parts of Amazon.
+This consists of the operations and fulfilment of Amazon Business, Amazon Grocery and Prime.

 4. Adam Selipsky

 The CEO of Amazon Web Services, Adam Selipsky, holds roughly 0.01% of Amazon’s shares.
-Although this seems like a small amount, it equals 500,000 shares.
-In his role within AWS, he leads marketing, sales, and support.
-His expertise helped launch and grow this part of Amazon.
-Before his current role as CEO of Web Services, he had been the CEO of Tableau Software, which supports companies and individuals in becoming more data-driven.
+In his role within AWS, he leads marketing, sales, and support, helping to launch and grow this part of Amazon.

 5. Shelley Reynolds